 Part of the Intel Science and Technology Center for Visual Cloud Systems (ISTC-VCS).

 I'm a tinkerer at heart, and am always on the lookout for novel challenges to work on.
 In seeking opportunities, I aim to optimise for learning and to do meaningful, impactful work.
 I enjoy the synergy of collaborations, and how they give me the opportunity to learn from other people.

-I'm a software engineer and have a relentless urge to automate and optimize my process.
-Code quality and automation (including but not limited to development, deployment, and testing) are a priority for me.
+I'm a software engineer and have a relentless urge to automate and optimize all parts of my work process.

-I enjoy gliding, skiing/snowboarding, musicals, singing, Singaporean food, ice skating, long scenic drives (and walks), waterfalls, baking, rock climbing, ice skating, scuba diving, and good nigiri.
+I enjoy gliding, skiing/snowboarding, musicals, singing, Singaporean food, ice skating, long scenic drives (and walks), waterfalls, baking, rock climbing, ice skating, scuba diving, and last but not least, good nigiri.
 I did my undergraduate studies at the University of Cambridge and am a member of Churchill College.
 I grew up in Singapore, am a 华中子弟, and am a proud alumnus of my high school computer club EC3 (where I learnt to code and hack stuff together.)